Kenini1805/Kenini1805/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;Everything you look at can become a fairy tale and you can get a story from everything you touch.&quot;</em> <br>
+<em>&quot;Through selfless service, you will always be fruitful and find the fulfillment of your desires.&quot;</em> <br>
-— Hans Christian Andersen
+— Bhagavad Gita

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>